-- The governing board will approve the RSE policy, and hold the head teacher to account for its implementation. - The governing board will hold the head teacher to account for the implementation of this policy.
+- The governing board will approve the RSE policy and hold the head teacher to account for its implementation. - The governing board will hold the head teacher accountable for this policy's implementation.

 The Headteacher and Staff

 • The Headteacher is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of RSE.